-This article first appeared in the Christian Research Journal, volume20, number3 (1998).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Christian Research Journal, volume 20, number 3 (1998).
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 The Eastern Orthodox Church- SYNOPSIS